Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 }
 ```

 Basic semantics are like `Set` methods.
-But there are a bit differences:
+But there are a few differences:

-- Empty parameter is allowed in `InTheBeginning` and `InTheEnd`, which identifies that current JSON is already an array, and sub values will append to the beginning or end of it.
+- Empty parameters are allowed in `InTheBeginning` and `InTheEnd`, which identifies that the current JSON is already an array, and sub values will be appended to the beginning or end of it.
 - The last parameter SHOULD be a number for `After` and `Before`, identifying the index of the array.
 Negative index is allowed.